ALL are welcome here...

 Theresa Cho grew up in Reno, Nevada amid the casino lights, Sierra Nevada mountains, and vast desert land.
 She balances her life as a co-pastor with subverting her husband’s diet with baked goods, cheering on her son at soccer games, delighting in her daughter’s unique displays of being herself, and dutifully obeying her dog’s daily demands of being walked, petted, and adored.

-She graduated from McCormick Theological Seminary and is currently working on her Doctor of Ministry degree at Fuller Theological Seminary, focusing on leading congregational change.
+She graduated from McCormick Theological Seminary and received her Doctor of Ministry degree at Fuller Theological Seminary, focusing on leading congregational change.
 She also volunteers as a baby cuddler and member of the Professional Advisory Group for Spiritual Care Services at UCSF Medical Center.

 John Anderson came to St. John’s in December of 1991, after serving in youth ministry, pastorates in Minneapolis, and as a chaplain in a Scottish boarding school.
 He pursued his Doctor of Ministry focusing on the need within our success-driven culture for adults to journey spiritually with attitudes of the freedom to fail, creativity, surprise, humor, wonder, self-expression, imagination, questioning, vulnerability and discovery.